Skip to content Skip to footer

 Typically these charges include discussions with the client (for clients in or around Taunton or Bristol this will be at a face to face meeting but for clients further afield this will be via a conference call, either of which usually lasts about an hour), providing advice as to plea and strategy, and attendance at the hearing to present mitigation and for totting cases presenting an exceptional hardship application.

-For cases in Taunton, Bath, Weston and Yeovil we generally do the hearing ourselves but for cases in courts further away we use counsel.
+For cases local to Taunton and Bristol we generally undertake the hearing ourselves.
+For cases in courts further away it is more cost effective to instruct Counsel local to the area.
 Counsel’s costs are included in the estimated charges above.

-3. If there is unusual mitigation to put forward which necessitates the preparation/collation of documents for the court;
+3. Extensive mitigation necessitating the preparation/collation of documents for the court;

 We will always provide a client with an estimate based on the specific circumstances of each case.